“What is the best ab workout?” “Do ab machines work?” “How do I target my lower abs?”

 Ab exercises are a great way to switch up your workouts and give your other muscles a break.
 Next time you hit the gym, give it a try!
 Try out a machine you’ve never used, give your workout a revamp with a new superset or transform your workout into a sweaty HIIT session!
 Break up some bicep curls with 10 leg raises and 10 butterfly crunches.
 You won’t regret it and you will leave the gym feeling more accomplished, knowing you hit your abs too!

-Emily Carrara is our resident personal trainer and Social Media Manager.
-She’s a graduate of James Madison University where she studied Marketing and Business.
+Emily Carrara’s a graduate of James Madison University where she studied Marketing and Business.
 As a lifelong athlete, she has always had a love for fitness.
 She is now working towards her NASM certification and is a 1st Phorm Legionnaire.